-Farm and non-farm employment pattern of the rural landless households vary according to time and profession.
-In the farm sector, the flexibility is more than non-farm sector.
-Non-farm workers' work avsailability per month was always more than farm workers'.
+Abstract Farm and non-farm employment pattern of the rural landless households varies according to time and profession.
+In the farm sector, the flexibility is more than in non-farm sector.
+Non-farm workers' work availability per month was always more than farm workers'.
 Besides, farm employment was very much fluctuating, compared to non-farm employment.
 High peak and slack time exist in farm work.
 From the study it was found that farm employment increased during transplanting and harvesting of Aman and Boro season.
-Non-farm employment also increased during or after harvesting of Aman and Boro season.
-During peak farm season, the intensity of work for the non-farm earning members always remains higher than off or slack season.
+Nonfarm employment also increased during or after harvesting of Aman and Boro season.
+During peak farm season, the intensity of work for the non-farm earning members always remains higher than in off or slack season.
 This implies that there is a relationship between farm and non-farm employment.
 Among the rural non-farm profession, service workers remain engaged in work for more time, but their monthly income is not high enough compared to other non-farm profession because of low wage rate.
-Transport workers daily income was two and a half times more than service workers because of skill jobs.
+Transport workers' daily income was two and a half times more than service workers' because of skill jobs.
 On an avegage, farm and non-farm earning members' wage rate or return was Tk.
 76 and Tk.
 135 per day.
-Non-farm earning members wage rate was always higher than farm workers.
-Again, the wage rate of the farm related non-farm households was less than other non-farm households.
-Farm wage also vary with respect to peak and lean season.
-Nonfarm wage follow the same pattern.
-Sales workers, service workers, production workers, transport workers and labourers wage rate was Tk.
-159, 71, 151, 171 and 19 per day respectively.
-Rural non-farm employment participation can play a more important role in increasing wage or return and income opportunities.
-Increasing employment and income can play important role reducing hardship during lean season and poverty for all time.
+Non-farm earning members wage rate was always higher than in farm workers.
+Again, the wage rate of the farm related non-farm households was less than inother non-farm households.
+Farm wage also varies with respect to peak and lean season.
+Non-farm wage followes the same pattern.
+Sales workers, service workers, production workers, transport workers and labourers' wage rate was Tk.
+159, 71, 151, 171 and 19 per day, respectively.
+Rural non-farm employment can play an important role in increasing wage or return and income opportunities and thus in reducing hardship during lean season and poverty for all time.
 Rural non-farm employment also can develop intersectoral linkages.
-Promoting rural non-farm employment is therefore a necessary option through providing skill training to the farm workers in different trades and increasing provisions for electricity and communication facilities.
+Promoting rural non-farm employment is, therefore, a necessary option through providing skill training to the farm workers in different trades and increasing provisions for electricity and communication facilities.